 If you’d like a nut free slice & bake cookie similar to these I recommend you take a look at my Hazelnut Slice and Bake Cookies.
 Those cookies are also grain free – made with a combination of chickpea flour and tapioca flour.

-Slice and bake cookies need to be chilled properly before baking.
+Slice and bake cookies need time to chill properly before baking.
 If they’re not, they will spread and puff up in the oven.
 While they’ll still taste good, the texture and shape will be off.

 Fresh out of the oven these cookies will be tender and slightly crumbly.
 After about 5 minutes they will firm up well enough to move.
 Once fully cooled they’ll be sturdy, crispy and good to go.